Cal Men's Tennis Head Coach Peter Wright 2017 Recipient Of ITA Meritorious Service Award Presented By ConantLeadership

-TEMPE, Ariz. – Sheila McInerney, Arizona State University women’s tennis coach, has been named by ConantLeadership and the Intercollegiate Tennis Association as the recipient of the 2016 ITA Meritorious Service Award, presented by ConantLeadership.
+TEMPE, Ariz. – Peter Wright, the University of California, Berkeley men’s tennis head coach, has been selected as the 2017 recipient of the ITA Meritorious Service Award, presented by ConantLeadership.

 The ITA Meritorious Service Award is given annually in recognition of an ITA coach who has gone “above and beyond” in their commitment and contributions to the ITA and college tennis in general.
 As part of receiving the Meritorious Service Award, Wright, courtesy of the ITA and ConantLeadership, will attend the 2018 Rolex Enshrinement Weekend in Newport, Rhode Island, where Wright will be recognized during the International Tennis Hall of Fame Induction Weekend.

 “On behalf of the Intercollegiate Tennis Association, we are honored to recognize one of our sport’s top coaches in Peter Wright with the 2017 ITA Meritorious Service Award, presented by ConantLeadership,” said ITA Chief Executive Officer Timothy Russell.
 “For many years, Peter has been a respected voice in the tennis world and leading advocate for all that is great in our sport.
 A creative strategic thinker, our Association has been greatly enhanced by Coach Wright’s presence over the years on ITA regional and national committees, as well as our Board of Directors.
 In addition, he’s guided the Golden Bears to tremendous success on the court.
 The ITA thanks Peter for his leadership and service, and would like to thank ConantLeadership for its support of college tennis and presenting Peter with such a prestigious honor, the ITA Meritorious Service Award.”